pete-gordon/oricutron/msvc/readme.md

 ### SDL 2

+You need to recompile the SDL yourself, because the binaries are build with an older Visual Studio.

-   1. Download SDL source libraries for Visual C++ 32/64-bit from here: https://www.libsdl.org/index.php
+   1. Download SDL 2.x source libraries for Visual C++ 32/64-bit from here: https://www.libsdl.org/index.php
-   2. Uncompress SDL into your favorite directory e.g. T:\ThirdParty\Libs\SDL\...
+   2. Uncompress SDL into your favorite developement directory.
-   3. Open "VisualC\SDL.sln" and confirm conversion.
+   3. Open the solution "SDL.sln" from the directory "VisualC" and confirm conversion.
-   4. Open "Build\Batch Build..." select all and press "Rebuild"
+   4. Open "Build -> Batch Build..." select all and press "Rebuild"
    5. Edit and execute "make_links.cmd" from the "msvc" folder as administrator.

 ## Build Oricutron

-   1. Open "Oricutron.sln"
+   1. Open the solution "Oricutron.sln"
-   2. Open "Build\Batch Build..." select all and press "Rebuild".
+   2. Open "Build -> Batch Build..." select all and press "Rebuild".
    2. (alternative) Execute "msrebuild_all.cmd" script from the "msvc" folder.

 ## Known Issues